juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - use tmpfs in test containers to speedup tests
 - ...

-## I like this approach!
-How to convince others to use it?
+## How to Advocate for This Approach

 TODO: describe benefits from different perspectives (developer, tester, product owner, project manager)